Tejaswireddyallam/GDPFall2024-Group2/README.md

 Finalized list of prototypes and updated notes from mentor discussion on functional requirements for the telemedicine app.

 Contributed in updation of functional requirements and added detailed use case descriptions.

+I have collected and analyzed some use cases and started documenting them for our project.